miklevin/Pipulate.com/software.md

 construct.
 You can check out their notoriously obfuscated <a href="https://developers.google.com/analytics/devguides/reporting/core/v4/quickstart/service-py">example</a>
 which in my opinion prevents people from doing this sort of work than helps.
 Here's how simple it should be.
 Why nobody shows barebones examples like this except for me, I'll never know.
+I have a hypothesis that it's because the easy examples don't work well with Microsoft Intellisense on which most developers are now dependent.

 ```python
 import ohawf